OS2iot/OS2iot-docs/source/user-interface-design/ui-design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Action Buttons in tables and list on overview pages are hidden if the user does not have rights to use / view them.
 [Picture] shows a user with write access to a certain organisation and cannot delete a device profile if not granted the rights to it
-[Picture] shows a organisation admin with visible buttons in the same view.
+[Picture] shows an organization admin with visible buttons in the same view.

 User with read rights.